Twilight2/Forgotten-Relics/README.md

 It was originally created by Integral.
 But, guess what?
 This nickname seems to be already taken almost everywhere.
 So he is also known as "Extegral", "VictorShadow", "VictorShadow_" and some more names.

-**To-Do List for the nearest future:**
+**TO-DO List for the nearest future:**
-1. Implement the Wastelayer.
+1. TO-DO
-2. Add some of relics themed around Runic Shield.
+2. TO-DO
-3. Invent alternative Runic Shield handler (for previously mentioned relics).
+3. TO-DO TO-DO
-4. Review overall balancing.
+4. TO-DO-DO-DO-DO-DO-DO

 **Funny Fact #192-17MK2:** Ironically, Superposition Handler has nothing to do with Ring of Superposition.
 Not directly, at least.